 GKE Deployment Guide¶

-This guide covers deploying CloudTaser on GKE with the recommended configuration for maximum protection.
-With Ubuntu nodes and Confidential Computing enabled, you can achieve the full 115/115 protection score.
+This guide covers deploying cloudtaser on GKE with the recommended configuration for maximum protection.
+With Ubuntu nodes and Confidential Computing enabled, you can achieve 100/115 protection score today, and 115/115 once cloudtaser-ebpf#175 re-routes the last remaining perf_event_open enforcement to a BPF LSM hook.
+See the protection-score reference for the full breakdown.

 GKE offers two node image types: Container-Optimized OS (COS) and Ubuntu.
-For CloudTaser, Ubuntu is the recommended choice:
+For the highest protection score available today, Ubuntu is the recommended choice — synchronous syscall blocking on the override-allowed subset (~15 of 16 syscalls).

 |---|---|---|